Filtering crosstalk from bath non-Markovianity via spacetime classical shadows: Introduction

 \section{Introduction}

 In the race to fault tolerant quantum computing, magnified sensitivity to complex dynamics in open quantum systems requires increasingly tailored characterisation and spectroscopic techniques~\cite{chalermpusitarak2021frame,ferrie2018bayesian,nielsen-gst,PhysRevX.9.021045,White-NM-2020,white2022non,youssry2020characterization,von2020two}.
 Correlated dynamics are one particularly pernicious class of noise, and can be generated from a variety of sources, including inhomogeneous magnetic fields, coherent bath defects, and nearby qubits, see Figure~\ref{fig:crosstalk_idea}a~\cite{paladino20141,mavadia2018experimental}.
-Concerningly, these effects are often omitted from typical quantum error correction noise models despite being ubiquitous in noisy intermediate-scale quantum (NISQ) hardware~\cite{Clader2021,White-NM-2020,white2021many, white2022non,correlated-qec,Harper2020}.
+Concerningly, these effects are often omitted from quantum error correction noise models despite being ubiquitous in noisy intermediate-scale quantum (NISQ) hardware~\cite{Clader2021,White-NM-2020,white2021many, white2022non,correlated-qec,Harper2020}.

 Temporal -- or non-Markovian -- correlations are elements of error that are correlated between different points in time, as mediated by interactions with an external system~\cite{Pollock2018a,white2022non}.
+A process is said to be non-Markovian if the total dynamics do not factorise into a product of dynamical maps~\cite{Pollock2018}, a stronger condition than the well-known completely-positive divisibility of dynamics~\cite{milz-divisibility}.
 The specific mediator of these effects is both conceptually and experimentally relevant device information.
-Is it something we can control, or is it part of the inaccessible bath?
-Entangling crosstalk, such as the always-on $ZZ$ interactions in transmon qubits~\cite{PhysRevA.101.052308}, can generate temporal correlations.
-But whether the dynamics look non-Markovian depends on whether it is feasible or not to dilate the characterisation to multiple qubits -- which, typically, it is not.
-Since crosstalk and non-Markovianity can easily be conflated, it is crucial to find robust methods that can not only account for their behaviour, but distinguish them.
+Is it controllable, or is it part of the inaccessible bath?
+Relatedly, if the dynamics of two nearby qubits do not spatially factorise, this is known as crosstalk.
+If one qubit is traced out, then entangling crosstalk -- such as the always-on $ZZ$ interactions in transmon qubits~\cite{PhysRevA.101.052308} -- can generate temporal correlations for the second qubit.
+Whether the dynamics look non-Markovian depends on whether it is feasible or not to dilate the characterisation to multiple qubits and account for the variables responsible for these correlations.
+Typically, it is not.
+Since crosstalk and bath non-Markovianity can easily be conflated, it is crucial to find robust methods that can not only account for their behaviour, but distinguish them.